Mithras Liturgy: Magic context

 In Book IV of the Greek Magical Papyri in which the "Mithras Liturgy" occurs, lines 1–25 are a spell calling on Egyptian and Jewish powers in order to obtain information.
 Lines 1127–1164 are a spell for exorcising a demon, using Coptic words of Christian origin, with instructions for preparing an amulet.
 Lines 1716–1870 are headed "Sword of Dardanos" and is a love spell.

 The Mithras Liturgy shares several elements found widely in magic as practiced in the Greco-Roman world, which drew on or claimed the authority of Egyptian religion and magic.
 These include the preparation of amulets and ointments, the timing of rituals based on astronomical phenomena or horoscopes, and the manipulation of breath and speech.
-Vocalizations include popping and hissing sounds for onomatopoeia, variations on the sequence of Greek vowels, glossolalia, and words that are untranslatable but seem to derive from or are intended to sound like Egyptian, Hebrew and other languages.
+Vocalizations include popping and hissing sounds for onomatopoeia, variations on the sequence of Greek vowels, glossolalia, and words that are untranslatable but seem to derive from or are intended to sound like Egyptian, Greek and other languages.

 The "Mithras Liturgy" is the only text in Betz's collection of the Greek Magical Papyri that involves a request for immortality.
 It is an example of the difficulty in distinguishing between "magic" and "religion" in the ancient world.